 We hold our annual conference and business meeting at the ALA Annual Meeting, which is held every year on Memorial Day Weekend.
 CAALS complements the work of the Association for Asian American Studies (AAAS) and the Modern Language Association (MLA) discussion group in Asian American Studies.
 In addition to holding events at the ALA and AAAS conferences, we have also recently collaborated with the Smithsonian Asian Pacific American Center (sponsor of the Asian American Literature Festival), the Massachusetts Review, and Amerasia Journal.

 If you would like to join our email list, learn more about CAALS, or become a member, please email us at email@example.com.
 We look forward to getting to know you and your work.

-The CAALS logo is designed by Christopher Estep.
+The CAALS logo was designed by Mai-Linh Hong, 2020.